Example Of A Alternative Hypothesis

 Alternative hypotheses can be categorized into three main types based on their nature:

 • Composite Hypothesis: A composite hypothesis is not a single statement, but rather a range of possible values.
-For example, if we hypothesize that a coin is biased towards heads, the alternative hypothesis might be that the probability of getting heads is greater than 0.5 (p > 0.5).
+As an example, if we hypothesize that a coin is biased towards heads, the alternative hypothesis might be that the probability of getting heads is greater than 0.5 (p > 0.5).
 This includes all possible probabilities above 0.5, forming a range of values.

 Examples of Alternative Hypotheses Across Disciplines